dsebastien/obsidian-publisher/README.md

 ## Development

+- Create a test Obsidian vault to avoid losing data while testing the plugin
+- Make sure that the safe mode is disabled
+- Define an environment variable called `OBSIDIAN_VAULT_LOCATION` that points to your Obsidian vault.
+You should use a test vault .
+That variable will be used by the `build:dev` script to deploy the updated files
+  - Example: `export OBSIDIAN_VAULT_LOCATION=~/TestObsidianVault`
+- Optional: Install the Hot-Reload Obsidian plugin in your Obsidian vault to automatically reload the plugin when the files change: https://github.com/pjeby/hot-reload
 - Clone the repository
 - Run `npm install` or `yarn install` to install the dependencies
 - Run `npm run build:dev` to build the development version
   - This will generate files under dist/apps/obsidian-publisher
   - The output will include a `.hotreload` file to let the Hot-Reload Obsidian plugin know that the plugin should be reloaded when files change
-- Copy `main.js`, `styles.css` and `manifest.json` to your Obsidian vault, under `.obsidian/plugins/obsidian-publisher/`

-Optional:
-- Install the Hot-Reload Obsidian plugin to automatically reload the plugin when the files change: https://github.com/pjeby/hot-reload
+## Contributing

+- Check out the project board: https://github.com/dsebastien/obsidian-publisher/projects/1
+- Check out the issues and look for those with `help wanted` or `good first issue`: https://github.com/dsebastien/obsidian-publisher/issues
+- Review and comment PRs

 ## Dependencies

 - Immer for immutability: https://immerjs.github.io/immer/return

 ## Bugs and feature requests